-We have relied and expect to continue to rely on contractual arrangements with the consolidated variable interest entities, namely, Beijing Paipairongxin, Shanghai Zihe, and Shanghai Ledao and, to operate our online consumer finance platform business, including the operation of www.ppdai.com website and PPDai mobile application and the provision of services to institutional funding partners, as well as certain other complementary businesses.
+We have relied and expect to continue to rely on contractual arrangements with the consolidated variable interest entities to operate our online consumer finance platform business in China.
 For a description of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure."
+Revenues contributed by the consolidated variable interest entities and their respective subsidiaries accounted for 88.0%, 83.9% and 78.6% of our total revenues for 2021, 2022 and 2023, respectively.
 These contractual arrangements may not be as effective as equity ownership in providing us with control over the consolidated variable interest entities.
-For example, consolidated variable interest entities and shareholders of consolidated variable interest entities as well as other parties to the contractual arrangements may fail to fulfill their contractual obligations to us, such as failure to maintain our website and use the domain names and trademarks in a manner as stipulated in the contractual arrangements, or taking other actions that are detrimental to our interests.
+For example, the consolidated variable interest entities and its shareholders could breach their contractual arrangements with us by, among other things, failing to conduct their operations in an acceptable manner or taking other actions that are detrimental to our interests.

 If we had direct ownership of the consolidated variable interest entities, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of the consolidated variable interest entities, which in turn could implement changes, subject to any applicable fiduciary obligations, at the management and operational level.
 However, under the current contractual arrangements, we rely on the performance of obligations under the contractual arrangements by the consolidated variable interest entities, shareholders of the consolidated variable interest entities, and other parties to the contractual arrangements to direct the activities of operation of the consolidated variable interest entities.
 The shareholders of the consolidated variable interest entities may not act in the best interests of our company or may not perform their obligations under these contracts.
 Such risks exist throughout the period in which we intend to operate our business through the contractual arrangements with the consolidated variable interest entities.
 Although we have the right to replace any shareholder of the consolidated variable interest entities under the contractual arrangements, if any of these shareholders are uncooperative or any dispute relating to these contracts remains unresolved, we will have to enforce our rights under these contracts through the operations of PRC laws and arbitration, litigation and other legal proceedings, the outcome of which will be subject to uncertainties.
 See "-Any failure by the consolidated variable interest entities, shareholders of the consolidated variable interest entities or other parties to perform their obligations under our contractual arrangements with them would have a material adverse effect on our business."
-Therefore, our contractual arrangements with the consolidated variable interest entities and shareholders of the consolidated variable interest entities may not be as effective in ensuring our control over the relevant portion of our business operations
+Therefore, our contractual arrangements with the consolidated variable interest entities and shareholders of the consolidated variable interest entities may not be as effective in ensuring our control over our business operations as equity ownership wou